ghazalkhalighinejad/ghazalkhalighinejad.github.io/index.md

 ## About Me

 I am a PhD candidate in the Department of Computer Science at Duke University, fortunate to be advised by [Prof. Bhuwan Dhingra](https://users.cs.duke.edu/~bdhingra/), and previously advised by [Sam Wiseman](https://swiseman.github.io/).
 Previously, I was an undergrad at Sharif University of Technology.

-I am broadly interested in interpretability and reasoning in multimodal large language models.
+I am interested in advancing the capabilities of transformer-based models, with a focus on addressing problems in sciences.
+My research explores how neural architectures shape model performance, methods for embedding multimodal data, and strategies for handling challenges associated with long-context tasks.

 ## News
+- **Fall 2024**: Check out our new preprint, MatViX: [https://matvix-bench.github.io/](https://matvix-bench.github.io/), a benchmark for multimodal information extraction from long documents.
 - **Summer 2024**: IsoBench has been accepted to the [Conference on Language Modeling](https://colmweb.org/).
 - **Summer 2024**: I started my internship at Adobe!
 - **Spring 2024**: Our paper [PNCExtract](https://arxiv.org/pdf/2403.00260) got accepted into Findings of ACL 2024.